The annual MCS Beach Clean, or Great British Beach Clean to give it the current name, is run by the Marine Conservation Society (MCS).

 In 2017 a whopping 111 volunteers helped Rossall Beach Residents & Community Group to clean up 87 sacks of rubbish from Rossall Beach at the Annual MCS Beach Clean.

-During last year’s Great British Beach Clean, just under 7,000 volunteers cleaned 339 beaches around the UK and picked up over 255,000 pieces of litter.
+Just under 7,000 volunteers in total cleaned 339 beaches around the UK and picked up over 255,000 pieces of litter.
 That’s a 10% rise in the amount of rubbish on UK beaches compared to 2016.

-Plastic pollution in our seas and the crisis the oceans face are no longer under the radar – industry, individuals and governments know that we have to act now to take the momentum started by MCS in 1994 when the charity began collecting beach litter data to fresh heights.
+Plastic pollution in our seas and the crisis the oceans face is no longer under the radar.
+Industry, individuals and governments know that we have to act now.
 The momentum has been taken to another level over the last 12 months by Blue Planet II, Sky Ocean Rescue and MCS’s own #STOPtheplastictide campaign.

 Knowledge is power